 ‘Give her back to me…now.’

-There’s a nudge somewhere down where Mortrissant’s guts nestle.
+There’s a nudge down where Mortrissant’s guts nestle.
 He doesn’t have to look to know what it is, it isn’t like it’s the first time.

-‘You little cunt.’
+‘You little whore.’

 ‘We’ll both end up pecked clean above the high water mark if you don’t play your part.’
 He hisses out of the side of his mouth as they approach the group.

 ‘Just keep the blade in view.’